Dark sector searches with high-intensity positron beams in the CERN North Area: The North Area beam lines and the NA62 detector

 \section{The North Area beam lines and the NA62 detector}

-In this section, we will describe the key aspects of the K12 beam line and NA62 detectors that are relevant to the following discussion.
+In this section, we will describe the key aspects of the North Area beam line and NA62 detectors that are relevant to the following discussion.

-The ECN3 experimental hall, located 15 m underground, is part of the North Area complex, at the CERN Prevessin site.
-The complex is composed by a number of experimental facilities and lines making use of secondary and tertiary beams produced from the high-intensity proton beam extracted from the SPS; in particular ECN3 is served by the K12 beamline.
-After the slow extraction, the SPS 450 GeV protons are splitted in three branches by means of two beam splitters, towards three different targets: T2, T4, and T6, located in the TCC2 target hall (see Fig. \ref{fig:NorthArea}).
+The ECN3 experimental hall, located 15 m underground (see Fig.~\ref{fig:NorthArea}), is part of the North Area complex, at the CERN Prevessin site.
+The complex is composed of a number of experimental facilities and lines making use of secondary and tertiary beams produced from the high-intensity proton beam extracted from the SPS; in particular, ECN3 is served by the K12 beamline.
+After the slow extraction from SPS, protons are split into three branches by means of two beam splitters, directed towards three different targets: T2, T4, and T6, located in the TCC2 target hall (see Fig. \ref{fig:NorthArea}).
 Primary protons not interacting in the T4 target are transported by the P42 transfer line over almost 900 metres to the T10 target located in the target hall TCC8.
 The T10 target is the starting point of the K12 beam line which delivers the high-intensity, unseparated secondary hadron beam to the NA62 experiment, located in the downstream experimental hall ECN3.

-A schematics of the CERN North Area beam lines is shown in Fig. \ref{fig:NorthArea}.
+A schematic of the CERN North Area beam lines is shown in Fig.~\ref{fig:NorthArea}.
 A more comprehensive description of the P42 and K12 beam lines can be found in~\cite{Banerjee:2774716}.
+The T6 target system and the M2 beam line produce the high-intensity muon beam for the NA64$\mu$, MUonE, and AMBER experiments.
+The T6 target receives the highest protons flux among all the North Area targets, with up to $\sim1.5\times 10^{13}$ protons per pulse.